 Over time, the Order was able to recreate the circumstances of that night.
 They tracked down other artefacts used the same method although they were not always successful; often the spirits chose to be vanquished rather than serving the Order and sometimes the person drawing the spirit out gave in to the darkness and had to be destroyed along with the spirit.

 In the end the Order managed to locate and bind twelve powerful spirits of darkness into their service.
 Their essences were locked within the modified Power Morphers.
 And when the final morpher was completed, thirteen warriors were empowered by the darkness to lead the Night Fighters.
-They took the name Night Rangers and when they demonstrated their power for the first time, nobody dared to complain.
+They were dubbed Night Rangers although collectively they were known as the Power Rangers Night Force.
+And when they demonstrated their power for the first time, nobody dared to complain.